IvandeMurard/Hospitality-Operations-Agentic-AI-B2B/README.md

 ## Key Features & Innovation

-*   **Semantic Reasoning Engine:** Mathematical translation of chaotic external data (weather, events, traffic) into specific, high-ROI operational directives (revenue opportunity vs. labor cost).
-Output example: *"Dinner covers +22% tonight — concert nearby + high occupancy.
+*   **Semantic Reasoning Engine:** Mathematical translation of chaotic external data (weather, events, real-time social sentiment) into specific, high-ROI operational directives (revenue opportunity vs. labor cost).
+Output example: *"Dinner covers +22% tonight - concert nearby + high occupancy.
 Recommendation: add 1 server, prep +18% portions.
 Risk: High if unchanged."*
-*   **Conversational Receipts (Zero-Dashboard Trust):** If a manager questions a recommendation (e.g., replies "Why?"), Aetherix instantly responds with the mathematical breakdown and historical context.
-Trust is built via immediate, conversational Q&A — not complex dashboards.
+*   **Conversational Receipts (Zero-Dashboard Trust):** If a manager questions a recommendation (e.g., replies "Why?"), Aetherix responds instantly with a clear and immediately scannable breakdown with historical context.
+Trust is built by clearly explaining contextualised business decisions in an adapted language.
 *   **Property-Calibrated Demand Modeling:** Aetherix learns each property's real capture rate (% of in-house guests who dine on-site), not a theoretical industry ratio.
 A property in Paris with 10% capture behaves fundamentally differently from a mountain resort at 80%.
 The model adapts.
 *   **Painless Pilot & 1-Way Sync:** Designed for zero-friction integration.
-Aetherix requires only a read-only webhook/API key from legacy or modern PMS systems (Mews, Apaleo) to begin establishing baselines.
+Aetherix requires only a read-only webhook/API key from legacy or modern PMS systems (Mews, Apaleo, etc.) to begin establishing baselines.

 ---